Andrés García: Career

-Personal life
+Personal life and death

-In September 2003, he made one of his several appearances on Cristina, the Spanish-language talk show hosted by Cristina Saralegui, to defend entertainers against paparazzi.
-García has participated in over 50 different projects, including film, theater, soap opera and photo-opera work.
+In September 2003, García made one of his several appearances on Cristina, the Spanish-language talk show hosted by Cristina Saralegui, to defend entertainers against paparazzi.
+He participated in over 50 different projects, including film, theater, soap opera and photo-opera work.

+Andres Garcia married Sonia Infante in 1980 and divorced in 1992.
+He also married Sandra Vale.

-García has also been involved romantically, and remains friends, with Mexican model Carmen Campuzano and Puerto Rican singer Zeny, from the pop vocal duet Zeny & Zory.
+García was also involved romantically, and remained friends, with Mexican model Carmen Campuzano and Puerto Rican singer Zeny, from the pop vocal duet Zeny & Zory.